InquestGeronimo/horizon-takeoff/README.md

 # YAML Configuration

-To bypass the TUI, you can create your YAML configuration manually.
-Make sure to enter the following EC2-related variables and save them in a `ec2_config.yaml` file:
+If you prefer to bypass the TUI, you can enter your YAML configuration manually.
+Make sure to add the following EC2-related variables and save them in a `ec2_config.yaml` file:

 ```yaml
 EC2: